-Subclass of: E63 Beginning of Existence
+Subclass of: E63 Begin

-Scope note: This class comprises the birth of a human beings.
+This class comprises the birth of a human beings.
 E67 Birth is a biological event focusing on the context of people coming into life.
 (E63 Beginning of Existence comprises the coming into life of any living beings).